akmallfhn/sevenpreneur/src/trpc/routers/README.md

 | `list.educatorsPlaylist`  |         ✅          |       ✅       |         ✅          |         ✅         |          ❌          |
 | `delete.educatorPlaylist` |         ✅          |       ❌       |         ❌          |         ❌         |          ❌          |

+**Scopes:**

+- Only Administrators have write access to all educator playlists' data.
+- Logged-in users can see all educator playlists given the playlist ID.

 ### Enrolled Playlists 📺

 | Procedure Name           | Administrator (`0`) | Educator (`1`) | Class Manager (`2`) | General User (`3`) | Public/Not Logged-In |
 | :----------------------- | :-----------------: | :------------: | :-----------------: | :----------------: | :------------------: |
 | `list.enrolledPlaylists` |         ✅          |       ✅       |         ✅          |         ✅         |          ❌          |
 | `read.enrolledPlaylist`  |         ✅          |       ✅       |         ✅          |         ✅         |          ❌          |

+**Scopes:** Logged-in users can see all their own paid/enrolled playlists.

 ## Videos 🎞️